AbdelrahmanElsherif/look-based-media-player/README.md

 ---
 ## Installation
 - Download lastest most compatible python version to your OS --> [Click Here](https://www.python.org/downloads/?c=hpgsf9 )
-- Python 3.6 and 3.7 were used in developing the project
+> Note: Python 3.6 and 3.7 were used in developing the project
 - Clone the repo or Download it as zip
 - Put everything into a single folder
 - Open cmd in project folder **Look Based Media Player** and run this command